Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Mistake 2: Skipping Warm-Up

 Cold muscles tear more easily.
-A 5-minute warm-up (jumping jacks, arm circles, leg swings, hip rotations) dramatically reduces injury risk and improves performance.
+A 5-minute warm-up — jumping jacks, arm circles, leg swings, hip rotations — dramatically reduces injury risk and means your first working set actually feels good.
+Do not skip this.

 Mistake 3: Never Changing the Routine